 The full story of the Trust and its activities and achievements is told in issue 32 of The British Overseas Railways Journal.

 Our logo (see top of page) represents the start of our exportation of railways and railway equipment.
-It shows the Stephenson Killingworth type locomotive built by Stears of Leeds in 1823 and sold to William Strickland in 1825.
+It shows the demonstration model of a Stephenson Killingworth type locomotive built by Stears of Leeds in 1823 and sold to William Strickland in 1825.
 Strickland was sent to England in 1825 by the Philadelphian Society for the Promotion of Internal Development to study and report on the Stockton and Darlington Railway.
 The locomotive is now in the Franklin Institute Science Museum.
 This is the earliest export railway locomotive from any country for which there is clear proof.

 HOW TO FIND US

 We are located close to Greenwich Station (National Rail and DLR).

 On arriving at Greenwich use the exit at the DLR (west) end of the station and go out on the DLR (south) side of the station.
 On reaching the main road (Greenwich High Road) turn right, pass National Tyres and West Greenwich House is next on the right.

 By road, enter SE10 8JA into your satnav, but be warned that parking is difficult and so it is best to come by train.